- Founder Misty Reich on how she manages her two jobs as an executive coach and CEO of 35 Thousand

-“I always say I have 2 day jobs.
-First I am a non-exec/board member, coach and business advisor.
-At the company or organisational level I help leadership teams develop and execute strong people and culture practices that align with the business and leadership objectives.
-And in the case of my coaching work I help individual leaders get “unstuck” and find the best ways to work to give them more energy and leverage their unique genius.
-I get so much energy from spending time helping people reframe mindset and approach to challenges, its super rewarding work and builds on all of my career experience.
+“I always say I have two day jobs.
+First, I am a non-exec/board member, coach and business advisor.
+At the company or organizational level, I help leadership teams develop and execute strong people and culture practices that align with their business and leadership objectives.
+And in the case of my coaching work, I help individual leaders get 'unstuck' and find the best ways to work to give them more energy and leverage their unique genius.
+I get so much energy from spending time helping people reframe mindset and approach to challenges, it's super rewarding work and builds on all of my career experience.

 Do you work in an office, skyscraper or other?

-“Most of the time I work from a home office in London where we live during the school year.
-When I am not there I am either at our ranch outside of Austin, set up on an enormous table made of reclaimed barn floor or in a hotel or airport somewhere around the world with my ipad on my lap praying for good WiFi:).”
+“Most of the time I work from a home office in Spain where we live during the school year.
+When I'm not there I am either at our ranch outside of Austin, set up on an enormous table made of reclaimed barn floor, or in a hotel or airport somewhere around the world with my iPad on my lap praying for good WiFi.”